pywren/pywren/README.md

 COMPUTATION IS HARD.
 The cloud is stormy!
 In particular, `submit` for python futures takes other crap.

 res = pywren.map(func, list)

-and get an object back that sorta looks like a list of futures.

 ### Limitations [known ahead of time]: